Skip to content

 LLM Provider Integration

 This document describes the LLM provider abstraction layer in sase.
-The system supports pluggable LLM backends (Claude Code, Codex, Gemini CLI, Qwen Code, and OpenCode are bundled; additional providers can ship as external plugins) behind a shared orchestration layer that handles preprocessing, invocation, and postprocessing.
+The system supports pluggable LLM backends (Claude Code, Codex, Antigravity CLI (agy), Qwen Code, and OpenCode are bundled; additional providers can ship as external plugins) behind a shared orchestration layer that handles preprocessing, invocation, and postprocessing.

 Table of Contents